aguxez/ecom/README.md

 2. Users can login and logout using Guardian.
 3. Users can register, using a simple client-side verification and one server-side.
 4. Users get recognized between admin and normal.
+5. Admin can add product
+6. Spanish and English supported based on Locale

 ### Notes:
 #### Unable to encode value